Jaewon45/ESAA_Projects/README.md

 # ESAA_Projects

 # [1] Workout Recommendations
+📎 file: `YB_team3_project_final_code.ipynb`

 I, as a member in a team of 4, carried out a project dealing with a data of comprehensive physical fitness measurement and exercise prescription.
 The data consists of measurements such as age, sex, height, weight, BMI, blood pressure, flexibility and a set of prescribed workout routine, warm-up(named ‘pre’), main exercises(called ‘main’), and cool-down(named ‘end’).
-We utilized this data to make a `personalized workout recommendation algorithms` by clustering and classification models
+We utilized this data to make a **personalized workout recommendation algorithms** by clustering and classification models

 ### 1️⃣ Preprocessing
 - Since label data was a string where all the exercises are listed in the order of phase and are separate with commas, selected exercises have been converted to columns where each one represent whether the exercise is included or not.